sklumpe/SerialFIB/README.md

 A tutorial on how to use SerialFIB can be found in the repository. [https://github.com/sklumpe/SerialFIB/blob/main/20210428_SerialFIB_Tutorial.pdf](https://github.com/sklumpe/SerialFIB/blob/main/20210428_SerialFIB_Tutorial.pdf).

+Tutorial videos with explanations on how SerialFIB works and its usage are uploaded to [YouTube](https://www.youtube.com/watch?v=QR7ngJ0apBk&t=885s).

 Scripting examples are given in the ./ScriptingExamples/ directory and include unit test we used during development.

 The analysis script for SEM images produced by SerialFIB's volume imaging module can be found in the directory ./analysis/ .
 Generaly usage is